CarlosArleo/DNI_v4.0_Replication_Package/README.md

 For clarifications during the review window (17–22 April 2026):

 * Email: c.arleo@localis-ai.uk
-* Subject line: "UKRI DNI v4.0 Replication — `<your question>`"
+* Subject line: "DNI v4.0 Replication — `<your question>`"

 ## 12. Upstream and citation

 A sanitised release of the full DNI v4.0 source is in preparation and available on request.

-Reference: Arleo, C. (2026). *Darwinian Novelty Indicator v4.0: A Metascience Instrument.* UKRI Metascience Novelty Indicators Challenge, Finalist Submission.
+Reference: Arleo, C. (2026). *Darwinian Novelty Indicator v4.0: A Metascience Instrument.* Metascience Novelty Indicators Challenge, Finalist Submission.

 License: CC-BY 4.0 (this replication package and all accompanying data).